jethrolai/how-to-do-my-job/tech_terms.md

     - A function in C. It means ASCII to integer.
 ## Backtracking
     - An algorithmic technique.
 Solving segments where the final result is combination of the solved segments.
+## Bloom Filter
+    - space optimized alternative to hash table
+    - false positive rate
+        - when negative, true negative
+        - when positive, probably positive but not guarantee.
+    - multiple hash functions to define a set of positions for storing the flags (bits).
+    - when all flgas are true, the value exists.
 ## CAP Theorem
     - a.k.a **Brewer's theorem**
     - Consistency, Availability, Partition Torlerance